ii/coredns/plugin/forward/README.md

 health check uses the same protocol as specific in the **TO**.
 On startup each upstream is marked unhealthy until it passes a healthcheck.
 A 0 duration will disable any healthchecks.

-Multiple upstreams are randomized on first use.
+Multiple upstreams are randomized (default policy) on first use.
 When a healthy proxy returns an error during the exchange the next upstream in the list is tried.

 Extra knobs are available with an expanded syntax: